smallcase/cdk-vpc-module/README.md

         subnetConfiguration: [],
       },
       peeringConfigs: {
-        // when you deployd this stack , it will be create your peering id, this key will be use to get that id and configure route-table as per route
+        // when you deployed this stack , it will be create your vpc peering id, this key will be use to get that id and configure route-table as per route
         "TEST-PEERING": {
           peeringVpcId: "vpc-0000",
           tags: {